miskhill/annualmedia/README.md

 [ClickUp](public/Screenshot%202023-01-21%20at%2011.23.12.png)

-Sure, here's a sample README file for your full stack app:

 ## Contact

 If you have any questions or need support, you can contact the author at [insert email or social media here].